ArminJo/Smart-Battery-Module-Info_For_Arduino/README.md

 After startup, the program scans for a connected I2C device.<br/>
 In version 4.0 a voltage and resistance measurement by means of 4 additional resistors is integrated **to identify the I2C pins**.
 It measures voltage or resistance to ground (if voltage is zero).<br/>
-**The I2c pins have around 300 kOhm to 1000 kOhm**, the thermistor 10 kOhm.
+**The I2c pins have around 300 kOhm to 1000 kOhm**, the thermistor 10 kOhm (sometimes up to 40 kOhm).

 You can try different I2C pin combinations until led stops blinking and `Found I2C device attached at address: 0x0B` is printed.
 If you connect clock or data  with the thermistor connector or ground, the scanning stops.<br/>